ark-lang/ark/docs/REFERENCE.md

 			Some -> printf("file %s contains:\n %s", file_name, file_contents)
 			None -> printf("failed to read file!");
 		}
 		return 0;
 	}

 ## Enums
-An enumeration is denoted with the `enum` keyword, followed by a name, and a block.
+An enumeration is denoted with the `enum` keyword, followed by a name and a block.
 The block contains the enum items, which are identifiers (typically uppercase) with an optional default value.
 Enum items must be terminated with a comma (excluding the final item in the enumerion).
 For example: